dmbarbour/glas/docs/GlasObject.md

 ## Desiderata

 * *indexed* - Data access to specific elements of lists and dicts does not need to parse or scan unrelated regions of the glob file.
 Dictionaries can be organized as radix trees.
 Lists can be organized as finger trees or ropes.
-* *compact* - Binary data can be very efficiently embedded into globs.
-Tabular data can avoid repeating headers.
-Structured data can be embedded tighter than many in-memory representations.
-Can easily share common structure within a file.
+* *compact* - Common data and binaries can be efficiently embedded.
+Can easily share common structure within a glob.
 * *scalable* - Larger-than-memory values can be loaded partially, leaving most data in content-addressed storage.
 All sizes use variable-sized numbers.
 Content-addressed storage is persistent, can support databases.
-* *simple* - should not have a very complicated parser.
-No separate headers (but annotations are supported).
-A minimalist writer should also be easy, even if it doesn't result in the best compression.
+* *simple* - Should not have a complicated parser.
+Composition and decomposition should be easy.
+Avoid headers and footers.
+A minimalist writer (i.e. without compression passes) should also be easy.

 ## Encoding